 ‘Rita IX’, seated pose, clothed, wearing a red top, commenced 5 July 2008.

-‘Juliette’, clothed, one week only (2 September 2008), in which I had painted her to look like Henry Lawson (as I was very stressed at the time of Jim’s final illness).
+‘Juliette’, clothed, one week only (2 September 2008), in which I had painted her to look like Henry Lawson with a mustache (as I was very stressed at the time of Jim’s final illness).

 ‘Zan’, one day portrait, 7 October 2008.
 Painted over, ‘Irish Oak’ (‘Heather on the Hill’).

 ‘Ole’,one day acrylic (14 October 2008), followed by a one day oil painting (21 October 2008).